apache/druid/docs/tutorials/tutorial-compaction.md

 The parameters in the `tuningConfig` control how many segments will be present in the compacted set of segments.

-In this tutorial example, only one compacted segment will be created per hour, as each hour has less rows than the 5000000 `maxRowsPerSegment` (note that the total number of rows is 39244).
+In this tutorial example, only one compacted segment will be created per hour, as each hour has 39244 rows, which is less than the default 5000000 `maxRowsPerSegment` for dynamic partitioning.

 Let's submit this task now: